the-drunk-coder/megra-doc/docs/function-reference/sound-events.md

 The wavetable synth (`wtab`) is a simple wavetable synth that allows you to create and manipulate a single wavetable "by hand" using the `:wt` argument.

+Interpolation for the wavetables is 3rd-order hermite.
+All other parameters are the same as on the single-oscillator synth above.

+### Example

 Here's a simple sawtooth wavetable, where the 9-point wavetable is just the list of values after the `:wt` argument.

 ```lisp